Weak lensing constraints on splashback around massive clusters: Cluster lensing

-For a given cosmology, $P_{\kappa}(\ell)$ can be evaluated using the Limber projection starting from a source redshift distribution and a model for the non-linear matter power-spectrum \citep{Kilbinger15}.
-For this work this is done using CAMB\footnote{\url{https://camb.info/}.} \citep{Lewis2013} and HALOFIT \citep{Takahashi2012}.

-A third term accounting for the intrinsic variance in a particular realization of galaxy clusters should be added to the matrix in Eq.~\ref{eq:cov}.
-For massive clusters in the considered redshift range, this term is found to be dominated by Poissonian scatter in the number of haloes contained within the correlated neighbourhood \citep{Gruen2015}.
-We neglect this term because in similar lensing analyses \citep[e.g.,][]{Umetsu2016a, Miyatake} it is always found to be sub-dominant to statistical and large-scale structure noise, especially on the scales of interest for this work.

 The top panel of Fig.~\ref{fig:shear} presents the average noise-weighted signal of the full cluster sample.
-The double error bars in the figure illustrate how the inclusion of $\mathbfss{C}^{\text{lss}}$ has an impact on the uncertainties at large scales.
-An NFW fit, obtained using the virial overdensity from \cite{Bryan1998} at an assumed redshift $z=0.25$, is also shown.
+The double error bars in the figure illustrate how the inclusion of the second source of noise has an impact on the uncertainties at large scales.
+An indicative NFW fit, obtained using the virial overdensity from \cite{Bryan1998} at an assumed redshift $z=0.25$, is also shown.
 The position of $r_{200m}$ for the best-fit model is also indicated in the same figure.